 Author: ChimamandaNgoziAdichie Genre: Fiction

 Purple Hibiscus is not a comfort read.
 It will challenge you.
 It is a story of 15-year-old Kambili and her brother, Jaja, who live with their parents, Beatrice and Eugene Achike.
 Eugene is a very strict parent.
 The two children live in perpetual fear.
 For some time, they move in with their aunt, Aunt Ifeoma.
 She introduces them to the astounding beauty of life, literature, love, and freedom.
 Then they have to go back.
 What happens when you have tasted the beauty of life?
 Adichie does not provide easy answers.
-Read this book you like reading fiction that shakes you up.
+Read this book if you like reading fiction that shakes you up.

 10. The BartimaeusSeries

 Here’s your light-hearted book.
 This one is a comfort read because it is a trilogy about alternate history, fantasy, and magic.
 In this alternate universe, magic is an accepted reality, and most magicians are in power.
 The trilogy follows the teenage magician Nathaniel, the genie Bartimaeus, and the rebel Kitty’s adventures through the three books of TheAmulet of Samarkand, The Golem’s Eye, and Ptolemy’s Gate.
 These books are politically complex and fun at the same time.
 Bartimaeus is an amazing character.
 Watch out for his entertaining footnotes!
 Read because you like fantasy novels that make you think.